getlocalci/circle-advanced-setup-workflow/README.md

 [Makoto Mizukami](https://github.com/circle-makotom) gets all of the credit for the CircleCI® configs, and the entire concept of this repo.

-The main change is making the module directories organized by language, like `js/` and `php/`, and adding very basic examples in them.
+Now, the module directories are organized by language, like `js/` and `php/`, and adding very basic examples in them.

 This is similar to how WordPress plugins can look.